-The goal of this task is to assess and, if necessary, revise LLM-edited answers using the information provided in the associated source URLs.
+\textbf{Manual QA validation - Answer Scoring.} The goal of this task is to assess and, if necessary, revise LLM-edited answers using the information provided in the associated source URLs.
 Each question includes an LLM-generated answer and its corresponding source.
 Annotators are expected to verify the quality of the answer based on the source content, and evaluate it according to the criteria outlined below.